 No products in the cart.

-Your Recovery Action Plan will help you identify reasonable and necessary steps to take in response to a relapse.
-Before joining a Restored Warriors group, sexual acting out was a way of medicating pain.
-Now, as you learn to walk in sobriety, the Recovery Action Plan will give you and your spouse a new tool to help transform addictive behaviors and the response to those behaviors in your marriage.
-A relapse doesn’t halt your healing or mean you are back at square one.
-If handled well, a relapse can be a growing experience that contributes to greater freedom and health.
+Your Recovery Action Plan will be a resource you can use to identify reasonable and necessary steps to take in response to a relapse by your spouse.
+Before joining a Pure Desire group, sexual acting out was a way of medicating pain.
+Now, as your spouse learns to walk in sobriety, the Recovery Action Plan will give you and your spouse a new tool to help transform addictive behaviors and the healthy response to those behaviors in your marriage.

 1 feel safe and learn to respond, rather than react to the relapse;

-Keep in mind: You will develop a Recovery Action Plan for yourself.
-If your spouse gets to the point in recovery where they have created their own Recovery Action Plan, you will combine your Recovery Action Plan with theirs.
-You create a Recovery Action Plan up front to provide guardrails and accountability during the initial stage of recovery.
-However, when your spouse presents their Recovery Action Plan to you, that will become the Recovery Action Plan for your marriage.
-If your spouse is not in a Restored Warriors group, the Recovery Action Plan you create for yourself—with your group—will continue to provide parameters and accountability for you.
+Keep in mind: Develop a Recovery Action Plan for yourself.
+If your spouse gets to the point in recovery where they have created their own Recovery Action Plan, combine your Recovery Action Plan with theirs.
+Schedule a good time to talk, when you both share your plan with each other in a non-reactive way.
+Communicating your Recovery Action Plan to your spouse will help you find your voice and share honestly how your spouse’s behavior affects you.